Theory of Phoenician discovery of the Americas: Alleged artifacts

 In 1872, a stone inscribed with Phoenician writing was allegedly discovered in Paraíba, Brazil.
 It tells of a Phoenician ship which, due to a storm, was separated from a fleet sailing from Egypt around Africa; it also mentions the pharaoh Necho I or Necho II.
 A transcription was shown to Ladislau de Souza Mello Netto, director of the National Museum of Brazil.
 Netto first accepted the inscription as genuine, but by 1873, philologist Ernest Renan convinced him that it was a forgery.
 Its letter forms vary from those that occurred and disappeared over a span of 800 years; such confluence in a single piece of writing implies that it was a forgery.
 No scholar ever saw the stone or located its source and, during 1873–74, Netto tried and failed to find the individual who had supplied the copy of the inscription.
 In the 1960s, Cyrus H. Gordon provided a new translation, and stated his conclusion that it was genuine, since it didn't copy any Semitic writing that would have been widely accessible at the time.
 Frank Moore Cross disagreed, saying that "Everything in the inscription was available to the forger in nineteenth century handbooks or from uninspired guesses based on these easily available sources," and clarified that the letter forms cover a range of ten centuries.

 Gordon also believed that ancient Hebrew inscriptions had been found at two sites in the southeastern United States, indicating that Jews had arrived there before Columbus.
-One of these supposed finds was the Bat Creek inscription, which Gordon believed to be Phoenician, but is generally thought to be a forgery.
+One of these supposed finds was the Bat Creek inscription which Gordon believed to be Phoenician; it is now considered to be a hoax.
 Another find which has been claimed as supporting the theory of Semitic discovery of the Americas is the Los Lunas Decalogue Stone, which has also been dismissed as a fake.